This blog may contain affiliate links. Read our disclosure policy for more info.

 - Visit the most Northern winery in BC – Larch Hills – You absolutely cannot visit this region of BC without trying out some local wines.
 Larch Hills offers some of the most delicious wines, and you can try them out during a free cellar door tasting.
 Once you’ve learned a little about the wine, how it’s made, and what your favorite is, you can go to the tasting room, enjoy a glass and take in the stunning views from their property.

 Where to stay in Salmon Arm

-The Hilltop Inn is a popular option because of its bigger rooms, which can accommodate small families.
-This hotel also features a pool, free parking, and a complimentary breakfast.
+The Hilltop Inn is a popular hotel choice as they offer larger rooms that can fit small families.
+This hotel also has a pool, free parking, and breakfast included.

 11. Revelstoke and Mount Revelstoke National Park

 Revelstoke is one of the most beautiful towns in Canada.
 It has everything you could ever want with mountain ranges, lakes, glaciers, and more!
 If there is one place that you absolutely must stop at on your road trip from Vancouver to Lake Louise, Revelstoke should be it!